-The program searches the home directoy for a file named ".cgx".
+The program searches the home directory for a file named ".cgx" (see "Customization").
 The commands written there will be executed during startup.
 The user might store there "menu" commands which link user written command files to the menu or other personal settings like "view cl" to switch the command line from the konsole to the graphic's window.
+Also the helpfiles, the browser and the psviewer (for graphs) can be redefined (see "asgn").